 The spectral class data was originally developed for the FAA's INM13.
 During the initial development process, aircraft were grouped together by engine type and/or number of engines (i.e., low-bypass ratio jet, high-bypass ratio jet, four engine jet, turboprop, piston, etc.); the groups were then broken down further by spectral shape.
 Some groups were partitioned further to eliminate the presence of widely used aircraft in the same group.
-For instance, aircraft that often fly similar missions (e.g., medium-range, narrowbody commercial jet aircraft) may be placed in separate groups, even though their spectral shapes are similar, because of differences in engine type and engine placement/configuration on the aircraft.
+For instance, aircraft that often fly similar missions (e.g., medium-range, narrow-body, commercial jet aircraft) may be placed in separate groups, even though their spectral shapes are similar, because of differences in engine type and engine placement/configuration on the aircraft.
 Aircraft added since the initial development were assigned to a spectral class using a series of tests to determine the class which provided the best fit.
-The best fit was based on spectral shape and similarities in atmospheric absorption calculations over the ten NPD slant distances for five different temperature and humidity conditions^{vi} and line-of-sight blockage calculations over the ten NPD slant distances for seven path length differences^{vii}, rather than on aircraft type (although in the majority of vi The 5 temperature and humidity conditions used in the atmospheric absorption calculations are the SAE standard atmosphere and the 4 extremes for the Annex 1654 allowable test window.
+The best fit was based on spectral shape and similarities in atmospheric absorption calculations over the ten NPD slant distances for five different temperature and humidity conditions^{vi} and line-of-sight blockage calculations over the ten NPD slant distances for seven path length differences^{vii}, rather than on aircraft type (although in the majority of cases, the best fit spectral class proved to contain aircraft of similar types).
+The spectral class assignment process is documented in Section 11.2.2.